Survival in a nanoforest of absorbing pillars: Exact solution

 where $\lambda_n$ and $u_n(\x)$ are the eigenvalues and $L_2(\Omega)$-normalized eigenfunctions of the (negative) Laplace operator $-\Delta$.
 The eigenvalues, which are positive and enumerated in an ascending order, are determined by the poles $\{p_n\}$ of $\tilde{S}(p|r,z)$ as $\lambda_n = - p_n/D$.
 In turn, the poles are obtained as the values of $p$ in the complex plane ${\mathbb C}$, at which the matrix $I+W$ is not invertible, i.e., when $\det(I+W) = 0$ (with $I$ being the identity matrix).
-As the eigenvalues are positive, one can search for the poles $p_n$ on the negative axis (see details in Appendix \ref{sec:poles}).
-The PDF of the FPT admits a similar expansion
+As the eigenvalues are positive, one can search for the poles $p_n$ on the negative axis (see details in \ref{sec:poles}).
+In turn, the eigenfunctions and the coefficients (given by the integral) are determined from the residues of $\tilde{S}(p|r,z)$ at the poles.
+Despite the simple intuitively appealing form of these spectral expansions, their numerical computation is tedious so that we performed a numerical inversion of the Laplace transforms $\tilde{S}(p|r,z)$ and $\tilde{H}(p|r,z)$, as described above.

-In the following, we investigate how these exact but formal expansions depend on time $t$, the starting point $(r,z)$, and the geometric parameters of the system.